clarahoffmann/clarahoffmann/about.markdown

 permalink: /about/
 ---

-I'm a Ph.D. candidate in Uncertainty Quantification and Statistical Learning at the *[Methods for Big Data)](https://www.scc.kit.edu/en/research/mbd.php)*.
+I'm a Ph.D. candidate at the *[Methods for Big Data)](https://www.scc.kit.edu/en/research/mbd.php)* group at the Karlsruhe Institute of Technology (KIT).
 Formerly, I worked as an ML Engineer with Synthetic Aperture Radar data.

-I'm mainly interest in Bayesian uncertainty quantification for Deep Learning and Signal Processing.
+My main interests are Bayesian uncertainty quantification for Deep Learning and Signal processing.

 **Talks & Slides**<br>
 [Honey, I broke the PyTorch model >.< - Debugging custom PyTorch models in a structured manner](https://youtu.be/BDEBF62iZx0?feature=shared) - *Talk at PyCon DE*, 2023

 [Marginally calibrated response distributions for end-to-end learning in autonomous driving](https://clarahoffmann.github.io/ete-presentation/), manim-animated slides - *Talk at the German Statistical Week*, 2022

 **Publications**<br>